amritsingh183/amritsingh183.github.io/_posts/2025-10-7-rust-ownership.md

 title: "Mastering Ownership, Moves, Borrowing, and Lifetimes in Rust"
 date: 2025-10-7 10:23:00 +0530
 categories: rust concepts
+last_updated: 2025-10-26
 ---

 # Mastering Rust Ownership: Advanced Patterns, Performance, and Real-World Applications

 **A comprehensive deep-dive into Rust's ownership model for developers ready to move beyond the fundamentals.**

-> **Prerequisites**: This guide builds on the foundational concepts covered in [Mastering Variables, Constants and Lifetimes in Rust](https://amritsingh183.github.io/rust/concepts/2025/10/08/var-const-lifetimes.html).
+> **Prerequisites**: This guide builds on the foundational concepts covered in [Mastering Variables, Constants and Lifetimes in Rust](https://amritsingh183.github.io/rust/concepts/2025/10/08/rust-var-const-lifetimes.html).
 You should be comfortable with basic ownership rules, borrowing, move vs. copy semantics, and lifetime annotations before proceeding.

 ## Table of Contents